Dezguardia/open-brush/README.md

 * The [SideQuest](https://sidequestvr.com/) team for your support.
 * [VR Rosie](https://twitter.com/vr_rosie) for promotional artwork, banners, and videos.

-## Bleeding Edge Releases

-Instead of waiting for a formal release, you can download a ZIP from Github containing an automatically built release for either Windows (SteamVR) or Oculus Quest / Quest 2 from the [Github releases page](https://github.com/icosa-foundation/open-brush/releases).
-Versions of the form "vX.Y.0" are official releases, whereas versions that do not end in .0 are made available for testing purposes only, with no guarantees as to their quality.
-Additionally, these releases are marked as "pre-release".
-However, if you'd like to test a recent change prior to the official release, you can use these either in place of or in parallel with the formal Open Brush releases.

-These builds share a save location with the official Open Brush release, but can be installed alongside the formal version.
-The Oculus build, like all sideloaded content, will be listed in "Unknown Sources", and will have the word "Github" appended to the name (with a different package name as well) to differentiate it from the official release).

-Note that the "experimental" builds contain experimental brushes, and sketches created using the experimental brushes may appear differently when loaded in the official build of Open Brush!

-In addition, there is also a version created for  Windows Monoscopic that is listed as an "Artifact" of the Github Actions, however, this is intended only for developers, and should not be used by general users.
-You can find it by browsing to the [commit list](https://github.com/icosa-foundation/open-brush/commits/main), and then clicking on the green check mark below the title (next to the XXX committed XXX ago), and scroll to the build you want, and click on **Details**.
-Then, towards the upper right corner, click on **Artifacts** and click on the name of the build.
-Unzip the downloaded file, and either run the executable (Desktop OpenXR/Monoscopic) or install the apk (Android Oculus) using `adb install com.Icosa.OpenBrush-github.apk`.

 ## Important note from the original Tilt Brush README

 The Tilt Brush trademark and logo (“Tilt Brush Trademarks”) are trademarks of